seankim658/codeprompts/README.md

 ### Release Binary

-To download a release binary, TODO
+To download a release binary, go to the [releases](https://github.com/seankim658/codeprompts/releases) and download the binary for your OS.

 ### Building From Source